 1) Share this flyer with families or individuals, and they can contact DDSN at the number listed.
 Case Management Flyer (PDF)

 2) Have the individual/family sign the release of information form, and DDSN staff, including the DDSN Transition

 Coordinator, can share this information with you.

-By filling out the Release of Information form (with individual/guardian signature), information can be shared with the other agencies indicated as needed to coordinate services.
-If you are working with a transition age youth, DDSN Transition Coordinators can assist.
-For those working with youth ages 13-22, DDSN Transition Coordinators to share information such as the youth's eligibility, case manager, waiver funding status and documents needed to determine eligibility.
+By filling out the Release of Information form (with individual/guardian signature), DDSN can share information with the other agencies indicated as needed to coordinate services.
+If you are working with transition-age youth ages 13-22, DDSN Transition Coordinators can assist.
+DDSN Transition Coordinators can share information such as the youth's eligibility, case manager, waiver funding status, and documents needed to determine eligibility.

 Once the form is completed, follow the instructions below.